emmetio/emmet-docs/src/documents/customization/snippets/index.html.md

 ### Escaping `|` and `$` characters ###

 The `$` character is used for tabstops and variables, the `|` character it used to indicate caret position when snippet is expanded.
 If you want to output these characters as-is, you should use double slash to escape them: `\\$` or `\\|`

+### Sharing snippets

+If you want to share your snippets with other users, you should put them into a file which name starts with `snippets`, for example: `snippets-foo.json`, `snippets_bar.json`, `snippetsBaz.json`.
+Emmet will load them on start and merge into  a single snippets set.

+*Notice that snippets defined in `snippets.json` file has higher priority over ones defined in `snippets*.json`.*